 Pet Registration and Licensing

 Every person who owns, keeps, or harbors any dog, puppy, cat, or kitten in or around their home, place of business, or other premises within the City is responsible for having that animal vaccinated against rabies and registered with the City.
 No dog or cat shall be permitted to remain within city limits without the required vaccination and registration.
+Failure to maintain the required vaccination and registration can result in a ticket and a fine.

 When to Vaccinate and Register